Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Benchmark and Findings

-4. \textit{No single model consistently outperforms others.}\HY{todo: switch to All learners are weak learners in camera ready version} Among the sixteen models evaluated, \texttt{s.xgb.cv} had the highest win share at 25.5\%.
+4. \CHECK{\textit{All learners are weak learners.}} Among the sixteen models evaluated, \texttt{s.xgb.cv} had the highest win share at 25.5\%.
 Unlike prior studies, our findings are based on real-world data rather than simulated outcomes, reinforcing the relevance of these results for practical applications.
-Detailed performance analysis across datasets, data size, treatment proportion, and assignment complexity is available in Appendix \ref{sec.dataset.results}.
+Detailed performance analysis is available in Appendix \ref{sec.dataset.results}.